ua-data7/introllms/docs/chatgpt_prompts.md

         * [A Unified Framework of Five Principles for AI in Society](https://doi.org/10.1162%2F99608f92.8cd550d1){target=_blank}

         * [Ethics of Artificial Intelligence (:simple-wikipedia:)](https://en.wikipedia.org/wiki/Ethics_of_artificial_intelligence){target=_blank}

-??? info "Create a ChatGPT account"

-    When you go to [https://chat.openai.com](https://chat.openai.com){target=_blank} you will be redirected to sign in or sign up.

-    If you have a Microsoft account affiliated institutional email address, we suggest you use it.

-    !!! tip "ChatGPT Plus"

-        Demand for ChatGPT `GPT-4` is high.
-You may even be denied access for minutes to hours depending on demand.

-        Signing up to $20 a month for a "ChatGPT Plus" account will eliminate the wait, and give immediate access to ChatGPT `GPT-4` (which is currently throttled to 25 responses every 3 hours).

-        The ChatGPT Plus subscription is separate from the [:simple-openai: OpenAI API](https://platform.openai.com/){target=_blank} in the next lesson.

-        Getting access to [ChatGPT Plugins](https://openai.com/blog/chatgpt-plugins){target=_blank} requires registering for a waiting list.

 ## How does ChatGPT Work?